 Naken (the word for naked in Swedish, referring to Biokult’s “naked” production methods for the wine)

-natural wine with low content of SO2
+Natural wine with low content of SO2

-without filtration, can contain slight deposit of sediments and/or crystals
+Without filtration, can contain slight deposit of sediments and/or crystals

-no additions, no treatments
+No additions, no treatments

 Biokult Naken Orange Wine Production

-Following historic traditions, the grapes are processed as they would be for red wine, fermented on the skins for several days.
+Following historic traditions, the grapes are processed as they would be for red wine, fermented on the skins for 5-10 days.
 The result is a beautiful and delicate orange-rosé color with a higher concentration of tannins and structure along with a creamy body style.
 The wine’s tart acidity and bright citrus flavors combine for an energetic glass dripping with juicy grape goodness.
 The wine’s acidity works alongside lighter entrees, while its tannic structure stands up to bolder dishes.